Gloria Diaz: Personal life

-Díaz obtained her high school diploma from Saint Scholastica’s College of Manila.
+Diaz married businessman Gabriel Daza III in 1986, and had three children, including Isabelle Daza.
+They separated in 1995, and she has since been in a relationship with Michael Osmeña de Jesus, a Filipino banker.

-She was married in 1986 in Manila with honeymoon in Diamond Head, Hawaii and later separated from businessman Gabriel Daza III in 1995, with whom she has two daughters, Isabelle and Ava, and one son, Raphael.
-After her separation with Daza, she has since been in a relationship with Michael Osmeña de Jesus, a Filipino banker.
+In 2010, the Cebu chapter of the Vice Mayors League declared Gloria Diaz persona non grata after her Miss Universe comments on Cebuano models.

-In 2010, the Cebu chapter of the Vice Mayors League declared Gloria Diaz persona non grata.
+Through her sister, Diaz is an aunt of Georgina Wilson.